AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 ## Best Practices for Testing and Data Validation

+Use the following best practices for [!DNL RampID]-based segments and ID5-based segments, for which Adobe Analytics measurement is available.

 <!-- revisit -->

 * About 24 hours after you activate a segment, check the converted ID count for the segment within [!UICONTROL Audiences] > [!UICONTROL All Audiences].
-If the ID count is unexpected, contact your Adobe Account Team. <!-- What can be causes of data variances, and how much variance can be expected? -->
+If the ID count is unexpected, then contact your Adobe Account Team. <!-- What can be causes of data variances, and how much variance can be expected? -->

-* Test the following use cases:
+* Don't change your existing packages and placements.
+However, if you don't have incremental budget to test universal IDs, then reduce the original budgets to fund the tests.

+* Copy your original packages and placements, adjust the budgets based on the size of the test, change the audiences to use [!DNL RampID]-based segments (for authenticated users) or ID5-based segments (for unauthenticated users), and verify that the new packages and placements spend their full budgets.

   * To compare the performance of universal ID-based segments with the performance of placements targeting other audience identifiers, such as cookies or mobile advertising IDs, create a campaign with a separate universal ID-based placement and a legacy ID-based placement.